rmsrosa/rode_convergence_euler/docs/src/examples/12-wiener_linearhomogeneous_testCI.md

 method = RandomEuler()
 ````

-### Investigation of the statistics of the approximations
+## Defining helper functions

-We first write some helper functions to grab the statistics, print some information, and draw some plots.
+We first write some helper functions to grab the statistics, print some information, and build some plots.

 ````@example 12-wiener_linearhomogeneous_testCI
 function getstatistics(rng, suite, ns, nk, m)